nielswh/pdf-ocr/README.md

 apt-get install tesseract-ocr
 ```

 For the OCR to work, you need to have the tesseract-ocr binaries available on your path.
 If you only need to handle ASCII characters, the accuracy of the OCR process can be increased by limiting the tesseract output.
-To do this copy the *alphanumeric* file included with this pdf-extract module into the *tess-data* folder on your system.
+To do this copy the *alphanumeric* file included with this module into the *tess-data* folder on your system.
 Also the eng.traineddata included with the standard tesseract-ocr package is out of date.
-This pdf-extract module provides an up-to-date version which you should copy into the appropriate location on your system
+This module provides an up-to-date version which you should copy into the appropriate location on your system.

 ``` bash
 cd <root of this module>
 cp "./share/eng.traineddata" "/usr/share/tesseract-ocr/tessdata/eng.traineddata"